How an Orthopaedic Surgeon Can Help with Your Poor Grip

 What are the symptoms of good grips?

-If you open a tight jar effortlessly, or carry a heavy grocery bag/ suitcase for minimum 5-7 minutes
+If you open a tight jar effortlessly or carry a heavy grocery bag/ suitcase for a minimum of 5-7 minutes

 Then you could say, you’ve enough grip strength.

 However, everybody has not enough grip strength because of aging, poor health, and so many other reasons.

 Basically, grip strength used to decline after the age of 40, and increases the chance of disabilities in old age.

 Grip strength indirectly affects your personality, boosts confidence, and supports your character.
 Everyone loves to have a firm handshake style.
 If you have, you’re the owner.

 But apart from that grip strength can be the biomarker of your present and future health, longevity and endurance of your muscle, cardiovascular conditions and so on.

 A recent epidemiological study revealed that grip strength is a strong predictor of heart attack and stroke, or cardiovascular severity.

 Grip strength is measured by a hand-held dynamometer.
 Occupational therapists measure the stamina of the muscles in the forearms and then determine grip strength.